Resources for Addiction, Recovery, and Support

 “Arkansas Week Special Edition: Opioid Crisis”

-ArkansasIDEAS and ArkansasPBS have teamed up for Red Ribbon Week 2021 to produce “Arkansas Week Special Edition: Opioid Crisis” which will air Friday, Oct.
-22, at 7:30 p.m. and will address the ongoing opioid crisis in the state and the special measures Arkansas government and health care experts are taking to tackle the growing concern during the time of COVID-19.
+ArkansasIDEAS and ArkansasPBS teamed up for Red Ribbon Week in 2021 to produce “Arkansas Week Special Edition: Opioid Crisis” which aired in October.
+This special edition addressed the ongoing opioid crisis in the state and the special measures Arkansas government and health care experts took to tackle the growing concern during the time of COVID-19.

-Guests include Division of Elementary and Secondary Education Assistant Commissioner Dr. Kiffany Pride, DEA Little Rock Assistant Special Agent in Charge (ASAC) Jarad Harper, FBI Little Rock Assistant Special Agent in Charge (ASAC) James Dawson, Arkansas Drug Director Kirk Lane, and Dr. Jonathan Goree and Dr. Michael Mancino of UAMS.
-Host Steve Barnes leads the discussion, which will also feature a review of the new Arkansas PBS documentary "7 Days - The Opioid Crisis in Arkansas".
+Guests included were Division of Elementary and Education Assistant Commissioner Dr. Kiffany Pride, DEA Little Rock Assistant Special Agent in Charge (ASAC) Jarad Harper, FBI Little Rock Assistant Special Agent in Charge (ASAC) James Dawson, Arkansas Drug Director Kirk Lane, and Dr. Jonathan Goree and Dr. Michael Mancino of UAMS.
+Host Steve Barnes lead the discussion, which also featured a review of the new Arkansas PBS documentary “7 Days – The Opioid Crisis in Arkansas”.